This post was last updated on March 6th, 2023.

 Even though these students were seniors and probably knew where the campus health center was, the tiny step of showing them exactly how to get a tetanus shot meant that more than 8x the students actually got shots.

 You can make your long blog content good by giving your blog readers exact instructions on what to do next.

 Our post on what to put in a welcome email series is an example of how we did this at ActiveCampaign.

-Giving people exactly the information they need also leads to people actually reading your posts – and helps you grow a business through content marketing.
+Giving people the exact information they need also leads them to actually read your posts—and helps you grow a business through content marketing.

 - 9,365 visitors since being published (mostly from Google), with 1,333 in the last 30 days: